 Extending Types in TypeScript The Right Way

-operator.
-This is called intersection types that can be used for combining two or more different types together.
+Extending types in TypeScript can be done by using the & operator.
+This is called intersection types, which can be used for combining two or more different types together.

 type Fruit = {